 Let me ask it another way: how do we successfully empower people?
 How do we allow people to bring their distinctiveness, without letting them run riot through our systems and structures?

-I see successful empowerment as being comprised of the interaction of three aspects:
+I see an authentic culture of empowerment as being comprised of the interaction of three aspects:

 1. Authority – “I am allowed”